-Case Study Analyses of Completed Research Projects
+Case Study Analyses of International Research-for- Development Projects and Programs

 Scientific research generates new knowledge.
 Researchers strive for excellence by means of impact, and are accountable to their funders to demonstrate that impact.
 Transdisciplinary approaches are emerging in sustainability and development contexts.
 By placing research around the interest of stakeholders, these projects aim to co-produce more relevant and applicable knowledge.
 As these approaches are new, and because they engage in complex systems, it has been difficult to know what works, how and why.
 We are conducting a series of case study analyses to generate practical knowledge and theoretical insights about whether and how transdisciplinary research contributes to learning, change and, ultimately, impact.

 Purpose: Contribute to the emerging science and practice by assessing a series of applied and transdisciplinary research projects to discover whether and how they contribute to policy and practice change.
 Recommend improved design, methods, and implementation of transdisciplinary and applied research.

 Questions: To what extent and how are research outcomes achieved?

 Method: We studied the research process, knowledge translation, research impacts, as well as drivers for and barriers to the anticipated research outcomes, using Theory of Change-based project evaluation, stakeholder interviews, and document analyses.